-Using Pearson's correlation test, the correlation between research variables was investigated.
+Using Pearson's correlation test, the correlation among research variables was investigated.
 Pearson's correlation test showed that the dependent variable of the research, i.e. cycling, has a significant relationship with all the independent variables in Table 5 (p<0.05).
 The findings showed that the direction of the relationship between the factor of will and cycling is positive and it shows that by strengthening and improving willpower, the amount of use of cycling increases.
-The direction of the relationship between the cycling and other variables, except for the will, is negative.
-Examining the intensity of correlations showed that cycling has the strongest relationship with the factor of will with a coefficient of 0.57 and the factor of the built/Natural environment with a coefficient of -0.49.
-Examining the intensity of the correlation between independent variables showed that the correlation between independent variables is moderate or weak and there is no correlation greater than 0.60 between independent variables.
-As a result, it can be concluded that there is no problem of multiple collinearities between independent variables and it can be used multivariate methods such as structural equation modeling.
+With the exception of will, the cycling has a negative correlation with all other factors.
+Examining the strength of correlations revealed that cycling had the largest relationships with the factors of will (0.57), built/natural environment (0.49), and will (-0.49).
+Examining the intensity of the correlation among independent variables showed that the correlation between independent variables is moderate or weak and there is no correlation greater than 0.60 between independent variables.
+Consequently, it can be concluded that there is no problem of multiple collinearities among independent variables and it can be used multivariate methods such as structural equation modeling.

 Table5.
 Pearson correlation matrix between main variables and divergent validity